FIROUD-Reda/docs-alfresco/enterprise-viewer/latest/config/overlay.md

     This property tells the application that it should display configured overlays on documents.
 This should be set to true in order to see any configured overlays on viewing of documents.

-    Out of the Box ACA/AEV will have this set to false by default.
+    Out of the Box, this will be set to false by default.
 If you installed an accelerator (PnP or Claims) which included installing the `opencontent-override-placeholders.properties` file packaged with the release then the configuration would be set to true in your install.

     This property can be overridden in the `opencontent-extension-override-placeholders.properties` file in your [custom amp](https://docs.alfresco.com/content-accelerator/latest/develop/extension-content-accelerator/).

 1. `enableAEVTOverlays=true/false`

-    The following configuration will enable AEVT (OAT) to handle the transformations.
-If you have AEVT installed then this should be set to true, else it should be set to false.
+    This property will enable AEVT (OAT) to handle the overlays.
+If you have AEVT installed and overlays should be displayed, then this should be set to true, else it should be set to false.
 (The default value is false.)

     This property can be overridden in the `openannotate-override-placeholders.properties` file which can be found on the /alfresco classpath, for example, in the `ALFRESCO_HOME/tomcat/shared/classes` directory.